kannankvs/md2/Command-Reference.md

   Total number of neighbors 2
   ```

-## show ip bgp neighbors
+**show ip bgp neighbors**

+This command displays all the details of IPv4 & IPv6 (TBD: Is it expected to show IPv6 also? ) BGP neighbors when no optional argument is specified.

+When the optional argument IPv4_address is specified, it displays the detailed neighbor information about that specific IPv4 neighbor.

-This command displays all the details of IPv4 Border Gateway Protocol (BGP) neighbors.
-Command has options to display the same for one specific neighbor or for all neighbors.
-Option is also available to display only the advertised routes, or the received routes, or all routes.
+Command has got additional optional arguments to display only the advertised routes, or the received routes, or all routes.

+In order to get details for an IPv6 neigbor, use "show ipv6 bgp neighbor <ipv6_address>" command.

 - Usage:
     show ip bgp neighbors [<ipv4-address> [advertised-routes | received-routes | routes]]